The inner kernel theorem for a certain Segal algebra: Introduction

 is given, then the others are uniquely determined such that, for all $\sigma^{(i)}\in\SOprime(G_{i})$, $i=1,2$,

 \end{theorem}

-If the groups $G_{1}$ and $G_{2}$ are elementary, i.e., isomorphic to $\R^{n}\times \Z^{m} \times \mathbb{T}^{l} \times F$, where $F$ is some finite Abelian group and $l,n,m\in \N_{0}$, then a proof of Theorem \ref{th:new-inner-kernel-theorem} can be found in \cite{feko98}.
-However, the methods used there do not extend to general locally compact Abelian groups.
-The lack of a proof of the inner kernel theorem for $\SO(G)$ on general locally compact Abelian groups also serves as a motivation for this paper.
-We devote the entirety of Section \ref{sec:proof} to the proof of Theorem \ref{th:new-inner-kernel-theorem}.
+\begin{remark} If the groups $G_{1}$ and $G_{2}$ are elementary, i.e., isomorphic to $\R^{n}\times \Z^{m} \times \mathbb{T}^{l} \times F$, where $F$ is some finite Abelian group and $l,n,m\in \N_{0}$, then a proof of Theorem \ref{th:new-inner-kernel-theorem} is accessible using the isomorphism between $\SO$ and $\ell^{1}$ that is granted by the construction of Wilson bases.
+This approach to the inner kernel theorem can be found in \cite{feko98}.
+Our line of argumentation does not make use of this isomorphism and treats the general case of arbitrary LCA groups.
+We devote the entirety of Section \ref{sec:proof} to the proof of Theorem \ref{th:new-inner-kernel-theorem}. \end{remark}